antmicro/kenning-pipeline-manager/docs/source/specification-format.md

 * `interfaces`  - dictionary which defines styling of interfaces the nodes.
   Colors can be specified by a hexadecimal value or by name.
-* `allowLoopbacks` - boolean value whether connections with endpoints at the same node are allowed.
+* `allowLoopbacks` - boolean value that determines whether connections with endpoints at the same node are allowed.
+  Default value is `false`.
+* `readonly` - boolean value determining whether the editor is in readonly mode.
+  In readonly mode the user cannot create or remove nodes and connections.
+  The nodes are locked and cannot be moved.
+  Modification of any properties is disabled.
+  The user is only allowed to load existing dataflows.
-  Default is `false`.
+  Default value is `false`.

 An example: